BenHonken/BenHonken.github.io/homework05/README.md

 ## Description

 This is a simple calendar app by Ben Honken.
 It demonstrates ability to manipulate the DOM and use moment.js.
+The workday will be displayed in one hour chunks.
+Hours that have already passed will be gray, while hours that have not passed will be green.
+The current hour will be red.
+You can enter text in the slots and click the save button to save the events to specific hours.
+This will save them to local storage so that they will be remembered on reload.
+When a new day starts, all data will be wiped.

 ## Usage

 You can use this to help plan your day.
+Enter your events in the text field and hit the blue save button to save them to local storage.

 ## Credits